alexcorvi/xwebdb/README.md

 }

-// Database Creation and Configuration let db = new Database<Person>({
+// Database Creation and Configuration let db =
+	new Database() <
+	Person >
+	{
 		ref: "mydatabase",
 		// Define a reference to be used as a database name for IndexedDB
 		model: Person,
 		// Define model for object mapping
 		timestampData: true,
 		// Include "createdAt" and "updatedAt" fields in documents
 		stripDefaults: true,
 		// Remove default values from the IndexedDB and remote database
 		corruptAlertThreshold: 0.2,
 		// Set tolerance level for data corruption
 		deferPersistence: 500,
 		// Resolve promises before persisting operations to IndexedDB
 		indexes: ["firstName"],
 		// Define non-unique indexes
 		cacheLimit: 1000,
 		// Set cache limit to avoid overwhelming memory
 		encode: (obj) => JSON.stringify(obj),
 		// Implement encryption for data persistence
 		decode: (str) => JSON.parse(str),
 		// Implement decryption for data retrieval
-});
+	};
 ```

 ###### `ref`:_`string`_ (Required, no default value)